frenck/spook/README.md

 > Finds automations that use non-existing areas, devices or entities in, for
 > example, their service calls. _#springcleaning_

+_Intention to contribute back to Home Assistant Core once sure no false postives remain, and it has been extended to catch more situations._

 ## Obsolete integration YAML configuration

 > Finds YAML configuration for an integrations that no longer support it.